 (iii) Wash your hands

-It’s important to wash hands after handling pygmy hedgehogs as not only is it hygienic but any resultant dander, no matter how tiny is washed off.
+It’s important to wash hands after handling hedgehogs as not only is it hygienic but any resultant dander, no matter how tiny is washed off.
 By adopting this practice, dander doesn’t build up to allergic levels.

 Washing hands is also essential in reducing the risk from salmonella, as there have been a few cases where owners have caught salmonella poisoning from poor hygiene habits.